Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Introduction

 \subsection{Outline of the paper}

 In \autoref{sec:linearldp}, we establish a linear LDP for the associated linear problem.
 In \autoref{sec:wellp}, we prove a well-posedness result, including the relevant time scale and Fourier decay properties.
 In \autoref{sec:nonlinear}, we derive the Duhamel estimates and establish the nonlinear LDP.
-In \autoref{appendixps}, we collect some basic facts on probability theory related to complex Gaussian random variables, as well as randomized quasi-periodic Fourier series.
+In \autoref{appendixps}, we collect some basic facts on probability theory related to complex Gaussian random variables.